 \section{Introduction}

 This paper examines measures of the interstellar ``gas-to-dust ratio", \Ratio, found from the total column density of atomic and molecular hydrogen, $N_{\rm H} = N_{\rm HI} + 2 N_{\rm H2}$, and selective extinction $E(B-V)$.
 In studies with the {\it Copernicus} satellite (Savage \etal\ 1977; Bohlin \etal\ 1978) hydrogen column densities were measured with UV absorption lines (\Lya\ and \Htwo\ Lyman/Werner bands). and $E(B-V)$ was obtained from stellar photometry and spectral classification.
 Along 75 sight lines in the Galactic disk, they found a mean ratio $5.8\times10^{21}~{\rm cm}^{-2}~{\rm mag}^{-1}$, hereafter quoted in standard units of $10^{21}~{\rm cm}^{-2}~{\rm mag}^{-1}$.
 A recent survey with the \FUSE\ satellite of sight lines to 129 OB-stars within 5~kpc (Shull \etal\ 2021) found a mean value $6.07\pm1.01$ ($1\sigma$ variance in the distribution) using updated $E(B-V)$ from O-star photometry and spectral types from the Galactic O-star Spectroscopic Survey (Sota \etal\ 2011, 2014).
-For a subset of 21 stars at low reddening, $E(B-V) \leq 0.25$, the mean ratio was $N_{\rm H}/E(B-V) = 5.83$.
-A \FUSE\ survey of 38 translucent sight lines with $A_V \approx$ 0.5--4.7 (Rachford \etal\ 2009) found a mean ratio of 5.94, and a heterogeneous compilation of UV measurements (Gudennavar \etal\ 2012) found 6.12.
-We conclude that the interstellar medium (ISM) in the Galactic disk has a consistent mean gas-to-dust ratio of $\sim6 \times 10^{21}~{\rm cm}^{-2}~{\rm mag}^{-1}$ to an accuracy of 3--4\% and 17\% dispersion.
+For a subset of 21 stars at $E(B-V) \leq 0.25$~mag, the mean ratio was $N_{\rm H}/E(B-V) = 5.83$.
+A \FUSE\ survey of 38 translucent sight lines with $A_V \approx$ 0.5--4.7~mag (Rachford \etal\ 2009) found a mean ratio of 5.94, and several large compilations of UV measurements found 6.12 (Gudennavar \etal\ 2012) and 6.2 (Liszt \& Gerin 2023).
+We conclude that the interstellar medium (ISM) in the Galactic disk has a consistent mean gas-to-dust ratio of $\sim6 \times 10^{21}~{\rm cm}^{-2}~{\rm mag}^{-1}$ to an accuracy of 3--4\% and with 17\% dispersion.